27 Oct Healthy Air at Home

 Healthy Air in Middle Tennessee

 The air in our homes can be a source of allergens and irritants that can impact our quality of life.
 But, there are ways you can keep the air in your home healthy and clean.
+To learn more about healthy air in Clarksville, TN, Nashville or the Middle Tennessee area, contact Mid-State Air Conditioning, Heating & Plumbing, today!
 Here, we’ll give you some tips on keeping the air in your home clean.

 During the winter, your pets probably spend more time indoors.
 That means more fur and dander are floating around your home.
 The solutions?
 Bathe and groom your pet regularly, wash his bedding frequently in hot water, and keep him out of bedrooms if possible.